Tanachi/SCUploader/README.md

 # Issues:
 If the program crashes, a instance of excel will still be up.
 Must close in task manager.

-Panel data is stored in HTML.
-Working on trying to bring it to spreadsheet.

 Program Crashes if you have any of the spreadsheets created from this program open during runtime.